ektrah/nsec/docs/api/nsec.cryptography.keyderivationalgorithm.md

 #### Exceptions

 ArgumentNullException
-: `sharedSecret` or `algorithm` is `null`.
+: `algorithm` is `null`.

 ArgumentException
 : [[SupportsSalt|KeyDerivationAlgorithm Class#SupportsSalt]] is `false` but
     `salt` is not empty.

 NotSupportedException
-: The specified algorithm does not support keys derived from a shared secret.
+: The specified algorithm does not support keys derived from input keying material.

-ObjectDisposedException
-: `sharedSecret` has been disposed.

 ## Thread Safety